Rainminds/.github/profile/README.md

 ### 🟢 Gantral — Open Source

-*The Standard for Safe AI Execution.*

-An execution control plane that enforces authority, human oversight, and auditability for AI-driven actions.
+An execution authority layer for AI-assisted systems, designed to be:
+- self-hosted
+- deterministic
+- framework-agnostic
+- foundation-neutral

 ### 🔵 Gantrio — Enterprise Platform

-*The operational surface for Gantral.*

-Gantrio provides the enterprise UX and managed capabilities required to operate Gantral at scale in regulated environments.

-Rainminds currently builds **Gantral** and **Gantrio**, and may build additional products in the future.
+Gantrio provides enterprise-focused operational capabilities around Gantral, such as user interfaces and managed services, for organizations that require them.

+Gantral remains open and independently usable.

 ---

-## 🧩 Where Rainminds Fits
+## 🧩 Rainminds’ Role

-* **Below** agent builders and orchestration frameworks
-* **Above** enterprise systems and workflows
-* **Alongside** risk, compliance, and governance functions

-Rainminds builds the infrastructure that lets these layers work together safely.
+Rainminds is a product company focused on building and stewarding infrastructure for governed AI execution in real operational environments.

+Gantral is the first open-source project in this effort.

+Future Rainminds products may address related or adjacent problems, but each project is designed to have clear scope, boundaries, and integration surfaces.

 ---

-## 🤝 Community & Standards
+## 🤝 Community and Standards

-We believe in **“listen, then lead.”**

-Rainminds is engaging with the ecosystem to help shape **open, vendor-neutral standards for AI execution governance**, before fragmentation becomes irreversible.
+Rainminds engages with the broader ecosystem to help shape **open, vendor-neutral approaches** to AI execution governance.

+We aim to collaborate across communities and foundations, without locking the work to any single ecosystem.

 ---

-> *We don’t help you build agents.*
+> *We don’t help teams build agents.*
-> *We help you run AI safely across your organization.*
+> *We help organizations run AI with explicit authority.*

 ---

 Built by the Rainminds team.
 © 2025 Rainminds Solutions Private Limited.